Frederick-S/SPFileIcon/README.md

 console.log(icon); // ichtm.gif
 ```

-If the file extension is not supported, then it returns the default icon `icgen.gif`.
+If the file extension can not be found, then it returns the default icon `icgen.gif`.

 # License
 MIT.